Marcin-Lach/javsc/diary/README.md

 ### Day # In-game Pause menu with option to quit, restart, go to settings

-### Day # align camera and viewport - world boundaries
-Block the option of player going outside of the map fix object's positions
-	- make camera fully inside the viewport
-	- adjust calculations to accomodate for the change

 ### Day # - more working on movement

  `delta` parameter and `linear_velocity`